BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 <details>
 <summary>Click to expand!</summary>

-A `CostField` is an `MxN` 2D array of 8-bit values.
+A `CostField` is an `MxN` 2D array of 8-bit values, by default this is always a `10x10` array.
 The values indicate the `cost` of navigating through that cell of the field.
 A value of `1` is the default and indicates the easiest `cost`, and a value of `255` is a special value used to indicate that the field cell is impassable - this could be used to indicate a wall or obstacle.
 All other values from `2-254` represent increasing cost, for instance a slope or difficult terrain such as a marsh.
 The idea is that the pathfinding calculations will favour cells with a smaller value before any others.

 <img src="https://raw.githubusercontent.com/BlondeBurrito/bevy_flowfield_tiles_plugin/main/docs/png/cost_field.png" alt="cf" width="370"/>